fermisda/webpie/README.rst

 Hello World in WebPie
 ---------------------

-Here is the simplest web application you can write:
+Here is the simplest WebPie application you can write:

 .. code-block:: python